SpecifiesDev/snapchat-electron/README.md

 If you don't care about the icon of the app, you can just run this string without the icon parameter.
 If you do, just replace <PATH_TO_ICON> with the path to the icon in `icons\`

+If you're on windows you can use this command.
 `electron-packager . snapchat-electron-port --overwrite --platform=win32 --icon=<PATH_TO_ICON>`

+If you're trying to build on linux, this command should work fine. electron-packager . snapchat-electron-port --overwrite --platform=**linux** --icon=<PATH_TO_ICON>

 This should output a folder named `snapchat-electron-port-win32-x64` in the `\app` directory.